The low down on liquid diets

 Q. For most members fruit is zero Points, so why do fruit juices usually have a much higher Points value?

-A. We’ve made most fruit and veggies ZeroPoint food categories because they’re a healthy choice and we’d prefer you to snack and bulk up meals with them, rather than less-healthy options.
+A. We’ve made most fruit and veggies a ZeroPoint food because they’re a healthy choice and we’d prefer you to snack and bulk up meals with them, rather than less-healthy options.
 But that doesn’t mean they’re kilojoule free, and it’s a fact that juicing fruits and vegetables can contribute to high-sugar content, per serve.
 Example?
 To make one glass of orange juice you have to squeeze at least five oranges, and that’s a lot of sugar and energy being consumed in one glass.
 And because you’ve taken all the fibrous stuff out, this kind of juice doesn’t tend to fill you up, either.
-That’s why you have to count the Points values when you’re having a juice or a smoothie.
+That’s why you have to count the Points value when you’re having a juice or a smoothie.

 Q. I’ve heard that coffee is bad for you and that you should make the effort to limit your intake.
 Is this true?